 A ministry of AWANA, Trek is a Bible study program that is taught specifically to middle schoolers.
 They meet at the same time as the rest of our AWANA kids, starting at 6:00 on Wednesday nights.

 Because the high school is right next door to the church, every Tuesday during the school year, at 11:25 and at 12:50, we welcome the students to join us for lunch.
 We feed them good food and a devotional from the Word of God.
 A few other churches in our community partner in this ministry, but it is primarily a ministry of FSBC.

-As Chris Solano's class is encouraged to be attended by all ages, we encourage our middle and high school students to attend this class as well.
-It's at 9:30 Sunday mornings in the northeast classroom downstairs (where Trek is also held).
+As all ages are welcome in Chris Solano's class, we encourage our middle and high school students to attend this class as well.
+It's at 9:30 Sunday mornings in the east wing upstairs classroom (where Journey is also held).

-We've recently opened up our own food pantry at FSBC.
+We have a small food pantry at FSBC.
 Feel free to contribute non-perishable food items.
 We also have a freezer to store frozen goods.
-This ministry helps to care for those struggling to make ends meet in our community.
+This ministry helps to care for those struggling to make ends meet in our church and community.